 How is Insurance Cost Determined?

 There are many factors that come in to play when insurance companies provide you with a quote.
 Each of these factors are weighed for every policyholder.
 The most major considerations include the type of policy that is purchased e.g. are you looking for a basic policy or do you require more comprehensive coverage.
 Considerations will also conclude the deductible limits selected e.g. in most cases selecting higher deductibles will lower the cost of the premium.
-Homeowners insurance companies like this, will also take the location of the property into consideration, as well as information detailing the age of the property and the condition that is in.
+Homeowners insurance companies will also take the location of the property into consideration, as well as information detailing the age of the property and the condition that is in.
 A big component affecting the cost will also be the credit history of the policy holder.

 Why are Insurance Rates so Low?